salavala/CosmosDBForMultitenantApplications/README.md

 ## Challeng-4: Build ADF pipelines to load data into Cosmos DB

-## Challeng-5: Query the data in Cosmos DB to validate the partitioning strategies
+## Challeng-5: Validate the partitioning strategies